Monday of Week 33 of Ordinary Time – Gospel

 By addressing Jesus as ‘Son of David’, he implies Jesus’ role as Messiah-King.

 The people tell him to keep quiet.
 A useless beggar like him has no right disturbing the Master.
 But the man ignores them and keeps crying out (in this he reminds us of the persistent widow we read about the other day).
-Now, Jesus stops.
+Then, Jesus stops.
 If the man had not kept calling out, Jesus might not have heard him and might have passed forever out of his life.
-How often does that happen to me?
+How often does that happen to us?

 Jesus orders the man to be brought to him.
-Again, it is always through other people that we come to know Jesus – and sometimes it will be through me, and only through me, that others will come to know him.
-I may be the only link that a person has with Jesus.
-Something to think about.
+Again, it is always through other people that we come to know Jesus—and sometimes it will be through me, and only through me, that others will come to know him.
+I may be the only link that a person has with Jesus—something to think about.
 On the other hand, I may be the one person who blocks someone approaching Jesus and his Way.
 We saw earlier what happens to those who are a ‘scandal’, a stumbling block to Jesus.

 Jesus asks: